Maurice Moynihan

 Maurice Gerard Moynihan, (14 December 1902 – 21 August 1999) was an Irish economist and civil servant who served as the Governor of the Central Bank of Ireland from 1960 to 1969.
 He was also a co-drafter of the 1937 Constitution of Ireland, Secretary of the Government of the Irish Free State in 1937 and Knight Commander of the Papal Order of St. Gregory the Great in 1959.

 Career

-Moynihan began his civil service career working in the Department of Fiance in 1925, and his talent was quickly recognised by Minister for Finance Ernest Blythe.
+Moynihan began his civil service career working in the Department of Finance in 1925, and his talent was quickly recognised by Minister for Finance Ernest Blythe.
 He was promoted to become Private Secretary to the Taoiseach, Éamon de Valera in 1932.
 He was appointed Secretary of the Department of the Taoiseach, and Secretary to the Government in 1937, in which post he served until 1960.
 In 1960, he was appointed as Governor of the Central Bank of Ireland, having been a Service Director thereof from 1953 to 1960.
 He was one of the "architects" of the 1937 Constitution of Ireland.